marcelopajr/marcelopajr/README.md

 # Hi there 👋 I'm Marcelo!

-I’m a **Front-End Developer** with experience in building responsive, accessible websites and web applications.
-I'm always studying, learning new technologies and improving my portfolio.
+A **Front-End Developer** with experience in building responsive, accessible websites and web applications.
+I'm always studying, learning new technologies and improving my skill set.

 ## Languages and Tools: